 Your workers’ comp claim will be accepted or denied by the insurance company.
 In accepted claims, the insurance adjuster has decided to pay your claim but the insurance company can still refuse to pay for certain medical treatment.
 In addition, in accepted claims, the insurance controls your medical treatment.
 Doctors who work for the insurance company, can and often do, view serious injury differently than a physician that is independent or paid for by the construction worker.
 You may need to seek a second opinion.

 In denied claims, the insurance company is denying that you have a covered workers’ compensation injury.
 In denied cases, a injured worker must file for a hearing with the NCIC to have a chance at attaining compensation.

 Do you need a NC Construction Accident Lawyer?

 A NC Construction Accident Lawyer can help you recover your medical expenses, lost wages, and for any future losses caused by a temporary or permanent disability.
 Depending on your injury from the construction site accident, your ability to work in the future can be severely impacted.
-Unfortunately, some insurance companies would rather hire an expensive lawyer to deny your claim than pay legitimate benefits.
+Unfortunately, some insurance companies would rather hire an expensive lawyer to deny your claim than pay legitimate workers’ compensation benefits.

-If your workers’ compensation claim has been delayed or denied, calling a NC Construction Injury Lawyer should be your next move.
+If your construction accident claim has been delayed or denied, calling a NC Construction Injury Lawyer should be your next move.
 The Bishop Law Firm represents injured workers with denied NC Workers’ Comp claims in Raleigh, Cary, Fayetteville, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids, and surrounding areas in North Carolina.
 We do not get paid unless we win your case and we offer free case reviews by phone, (919) 615-3095.

 Also read: Steps of NC Workers’ Compensation Claim